derhansen/sf_banners/README.md

 Banner can be assigned multiple categories which allows a flexible way of displaying them on a TYPO3 website.
 Each banner contains a statistic, where the total amount of impressions and clicks are shown.
 A banner can be limited to an amount of maximum impressions and/or clicks.
-The clicks of Flash-banners are counted by using the [clickTag](http://www.flashclicktag.com/)

 Banners are loaded asynchronously, so their loading does not affect the page load time.
 To do so, the extension uses jQuery (AJAX) to load all banners and postscribe.js to place the banners content to the webpage.